phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 2. Buffer overflow and underflows.

 Use a :doc:`memory debugger <memory_debugging>`.
-If you write bellow or past a memory area returned by ZendMM, you will overwrite crucial ZendMM structures and trigger a crash.
+If you write below or past a memory area returned by ZendMM, you will overwrite crucial ZendMM structures and trigger a crash.
 It may happen that the *"zend_mm_heap corrupted"* message gets display in case ZendMM was able to detect the mess for you.
 The stack trace will show a crash from some code, to some ZendMM code.
 ZendMM code does not crash itself.
 If you get crashed in the middle of ZendMM code, that highly probably